RedHatNordicsSA/ansible-roadshow/labs/lab-8/README.md

 As the good developer you are, you want to make your playbooks available for the whole organization to run and benefit from.
 This labs will describe how you can do so.

+First create a new git repo with $WORK_DIR as root directory.
+If you don't want to spend time on that right now, you can use the one [provided by your instructor](https://github.com/jacobborella/ansible-roadshow-test).

 TODO
 * Check your playbooks into a new git repo